 UW Hospital and Clinics False Claims Act (Whistleblowers)

-To provide information to employees, contractors, and agents regarding the federal False Claims Act.
+To provide information (a) to employees, contractors, and agents regarding the federal False Claims Act, and (b) to employees regarding certain protections available to whistleblowers with regard to certain federal contracts.

 The primary purpose of the federal False Claims Act is to combat fraud and abuse with regard to federal health care programs.
 The False Claims Act does this by making it possible for the federal government to bring legal action against health care providers who submit "false claims."
 The False Claims Act also permits lawsuits brought by individuals, typically employees or former employees, who have knowledge of fraudulent activities.
 These individuals are called "qui tam relators" or "whistleblowers."